PeterP06/Touch-n-Curl/README.md

 ## Communication

-For further information,please
+For further information, please refer to our paper or contact us by email.

+Paper URL:

+Email:

 ## Acknowledgement

-## License
+## Copyright